 If the same regulator that chartered national banks also examined state-chartered banks, some worry the single regulator could pressure state-chartered banks to convert, or subject state-chartered banks to more rigorous standards.

 "While the Fed and FDIC can trump our authority, they can't charter institutions," said John Ryan, executive vice president of the Conference of State Bank Supervisors.
-"When the federal government becomes that relationship and chartering authority … they would have incentives to make it more difficult to operate under 50 jurisdictions."
+"When the federal government becomes that relationship and chartering authority … they would have consensus to make it more difficult to operate under 50 jurisdictions."

 The whole idea of the dual banking system to many is that it can serve as a place for innovation.
 State regulators may be more willing to work with community banks on new, creative ideas.